 It is closely involved in conservation planning and policy development affecting the management of public conservation areas administered by the Department of Conservation as it approves the statutory strategies and plans which set objectives for their management.

-The NZCA is not a board of directors with governance responsibilities.
+- not a board of directors with governance responsibilities

-The NZCA is a member of the the New Zealand Committee of the World Conservation Union (IUCN).
+- a member of the the New Zealand Committee of the Internation Union for Conservation of Nature (IUCN).

 To ensure for the people of New Zealand, that the richness of New Zealand’s natural and cultural heritage is valued, restored, maintained, and cared for by all, in order to enhance our environment and quality of life.